Minigeee/reel-ai/docs/data-model.md

 Relationships:
 - Belongs to a User
-- One-to-many with Comments
+- One-to-many with Social Features (likes)
-- Many-to-many with Users (likes)
+- Videos information is used for video search

 User Interaction:
 - Creators can publish, edit, and delete their videos
-- Viewers can view, like, and comment on videos
+- Viewers can view and like videos (commenting is out of scope for the initial build)
-- Videos can be discovered through tags and categories
+- Videos can be discovered through tags, categories, and keyword searches

 Security Policies:
 - Read: Public access to published videos